CrunchyData/pgmonitor/hugo/content/changelog/v5_upgrade/_index.md

 DROP EXTENSION pgbouncer_fdw;
 ```

 If postgres_exporter was not set up with packages, you can now manually remove all the related files.
 Note the ## is replaced with the major version of PG that was being monitored.
 It is possible that multiple versions of PG had been monitored and copies of these files could exist for all versions.
-Also the sysconfig files listed below are the defaults used in examples so there may be additional sysconfig files that were related to postgres_exporter.
+Also, the sysconfig files listed below are the defaults used in examples; there may be additional postgres_exporter sysconfig files on your system(s).

 | System Location |
 |-----------------|